 - (1) Awards shall be made only to responsible contractors.
 To be determined responsible, a prospective contractor must: - (a) have adequate financial resources to perform the contract, or the ability to obtain them; - (b) be able to comply with the required delivery or performance schedule; - (c) have a satisfactory performance record; - (d) have a satisfactory record of integrity and business ethics; - (e) have the necessary organization, experience and skills, (or the ability to obtain them), required to successfully perform the contract; - (f) have the necessary production, construction and technical equipment facilities, or the ability to obtain them; and - (g) be otherwise qualified and eligible to receive an award under applicable laws and rules. - (2) Obtaining information.
-Prior to award, the Chief P&S Director shall obtain information from the bidder or offeror necessary to make a determination of responsibility using the factors in paragraph 1 above.
-The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for determination of nonresponsibility with respect to that bidder or offeror.
+Prior to award, the P&S Director shall obtain information from the bidder or offeror necessary to make a determination of responsibility using the factors in paragraph 1 above.
+The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for determination of nonresponsibility with respect to that bidder or offeror. - (3) Right of non-disclosure.
+Information furnished by a bidder or offeror pursuant to paragraph 2 may not be disclosed outside of the office of the P&S Director, or any other government official involved without prior consent by the bidder or offeror.